niu-wcs/wrf-run/README.md

   * wpsexecutables: The path to where the WRF WPS executables are located (Top directory of the /WPS/ folder)
   * uppexecutables: The path the the unipost executables (Not required if not using Unipost)
   * postdir: The path to the /post/ directory in this package
-  * condainstallation: The path to your Python binary in your anaconda installation (Used for post processing w/ python)
+  * condamodule: Which anaconda module you would like to load for post processing (Only used if you are using the python post-processing solution, see notes below)

+These next parameters define which WRF steps to run, and define some basic WRF parameters to use:
+  * starttime: The initialization time for the first forecast hour, the format is YYYYMMDDHH
+  * rundays: The number of days to run the model after initialization
+  * runhours: The number of hours to run in addition to rundays (IE: total = 24*rundays + runhours)
-  * modeldata: The data source used in this run (*See the section below on adding model sources if you want to use something other than CFSv2*)
+  * modeldata: The data source used in this run (*See the section below on adding model sources if you want to use something other than CFSv2 or NARR*)
   * run_prerunsteps: A 1/0 flag used to designate if the pre-run steps, including symlinks and directory creations are needed. **Typically, you should leave this as 1 unless debugging errors**
   * run_geogrid: A 1/0 flag used to designate if the geogrid process needs to be run, if you are using the same grid space, run geogrid once and copy the resulting geo_em file to the run_files/ folder, then set the parameter to 0, otherwise geogrid will run.
   * run_ungrib: A 1/0 flag used to designate if the ungrib process needs to be run, only turn off if you are debugging a latter step